 Call us for help . . .

 If you or a loved one is facing California ecstasy charges and looking for more information from an experienced California ecstasy attorney, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+We can provide a free consultation in the office or by phone.

 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.